trollLemon/CPlus-palette/README.md

 ```
 and choose the option *community/cimg*.

-Then install imagemagick, it is avaliable in the official arch repositories:
+Then install imagemagick, it is available in the official arch repositories:
 ```bash

 $ sudo pacman -S imagemagick